 The 15" version of our dovetail plate is suited for the 130 f8 StarFire EDT, 155 f7 StarFire EDFS, ARO Maksutovs, Takahashi scopes and other instruments of similar size.
 The knob assembly features a brass pin with a tapered end to hold your sliding bar firmly without marring the aluminum.
 Use with the 15" Sliding Bar (SB1500), which is sold separately (NOT for use with Losmandy "D" or "V" plates or Vixen plates).
-Also makes a great accessory plate when used with either the 1200RP15 or FP1800 (with rings mounted to inside holes)
+Also makes a great accessory plate when used with any configuration employing the standard AP 13.75" ring spacing, including the SBD16, 1200RP15 or FP1800 (with rings mounted to inside holes).